An Adaptive Graduated Nonconvexity Loss Function for Robust Nonlinear Least Squares Solutions: Related Work

+Robust estimation methods attempt to construct the objective function such that it is less sensitive to outliers.
+The use of M-estimators modifies the nonlinear least-squares cost function with a robust loss function \cite{Barfoot2023State, Markatou1997Robust, Zhang1997Parameter, MacTavish2015At}.
+This robust cost function is solved with an iteratively reweighted least-squares (IRLS) framework \cite{Chartrand2008Iteratively} that solves a sequence of weighted least-squares problems.
+The convergence of the IRLS framework is guaranteed when the robust kernel meets certain criteria \cite{Aftab2015Convergence}.
+For example, such a method has been proposed to reduce the sensitivity to outliers during pose graph optimization \cite{Agarwal2013Robust}.
+Despite various robust kernels with particular properties \cite{Black1996Unification, Zhang1997Parameter}, the robust kernels must be hand-picked for a specific problem.

-A generalized loss function capable of adapting to the actual residual distribution was presented in \cite{Barron2019General} where it was shown to represent a superset of many common RLFs.
-A single continuous-valued hyperparameter in the loss function can be set such that the function is adjusted to model a wider family of problems and improve flexibility.
+A generalized loss function that is a superset of many existing loss functions has been proposed by Barron \cite{Barron2019General} by introducing a new ``robustness'' hyperparameter.
+A single continuous-valued hyperparameter in the loss function can be set such that the function is adjusted to model a wider family of problems with improved flexibility.
+Moreover, this hyperparameter can be treated as an additional unknown parameter to be optimized along with the state in the generalized loss function such that manual tuning of the robust kernel is no longer required.
 The adaptive loss function in \cite{Barron2019General} was originally implemented in computer vision tasks.
 Later, \cite{Barron2019General} was extended and applied to general nonlinear least-squares problems in \cite{Chebrolu2021Adaptive} by incorporating the hyperparameter as a part of the estimation process.
-Also, \cite{Chebrolu2021Adaptive} extended the usable range of this parameter to deal with a larger set of outlier distributions.
+Also, Chebrolu \etal \cite{Chebrolu2021Adaptive} extended the usable range of this parameter to deal with a larger set of outlier distributions.

-Recently, \cite{Hitchcox2022AMB} noted that most of the loss functions assume the residuals follow a Gaussian-like distribution with a mode of zero.
+Recently, Hitchcox and Forbes \cite{Hitchcox2022Mind} have pointed out that most of the loss functions assume the residuals follow a Gaussian-like distribution with a mode of zero.
 However, in most nonlinear least-squares problems, the residuals are defined as the norm of a multivariate error, which results in a Chi-like distribution with a nonzero mode.
 Thus, applying the adaptive loss function directly to the residual distribution may lead to poor weight assignment.
-This issue was addressed in \cite{Hitchcox2022AMB} by finding the mode of the Chi-like distribution and applying the adaptive loss function to the \textit{mode-shifted} residuals.
-The proposed method, called the adaptive Maxwell-Boltzmann (AMB), was demonstrated in point-cloud alignment and pose averaging, and outperformed other state-of-the-art RLFs.
+This issue was addressed in \cite{Hitchcox2022Mind} by finding the mode of the Chi-like distribution and applying the adaptive loss function to the \textit{mode-shifted} residuals.
+The proposed method, called the adaptive Maxwell-Boltzmann (AMB), was demonstrated in point-cloud alignment and pose averaging, and outperformed other state-of-the-art robust kernels.